Bayesian Field Theory of the Rate Estimation

-which defines the local and linear approximation.
-From Eq. \eqref{Gauss covariance} we see that, as observed in \cite{mora2019physical}, the local and linear regime is a good approximation when the rate of events is much larger than its squared volatility, $\alpha \gg \sigma^2$.
-Indeed, in this limit the fluctuations are small, $\langle x^2 \rangle \ll 1$, and this makes the approximation $e^x-1\approx x$ become accurate.
-Moreover, in this limit the correlation length $1/(\sigma \sqrt{\alpha})$ is much smaller than the characteristic timescale of the rate diffusion $1/\sigma^2$, and this makes the approximation of using the local coefficient $\alpha$ in the covariance estimation become accurate.
-The differing factor $1/2$ from Ref. \cite{mora2019physical} is expected as we are conditioning on the full time series and not only on past events.
-Note also that in this limit the correlation length is much larger than the inverse rate, meaning that correlated regions are made of a large number of events.
+The local linear regime is a good approximation when the rate of events is much larger than its squared volatility, $\alpha \gg \sigma^2$.
+Indeed, in this limit the fluctuations are small, $\nu \ll 1$, and this makes the linear approximation $e^x-1\approx x$ become accurate.
+Moreover, as observed in \cite{mora2019physical}, in this limit the correlation length is much smaller than the characteristic timescale of the underlying rate diffusion, $\tau \ll \sigma^{-2}$, and this makes the approximation of using the local coefficient $e^{s_t}\approx\alpha$ become accurate.
+The differing factor $1/2$ in the local variance $\nu$ compared to Ref. \cite{mora2019physical} is expected as we are conditioning on the full time series and not only on past events.
+Note also that in this limit the correlation length is much larger than the inverse rate, $\tau \gg \alpha^{-1}$, meaning that each correlated region is made of a large number of events.

-\paragraph*{The perturbative expansion.} Let us define the deviation from the local coefficient as $f_{t} \equiv \exp[s^*_t]-\exp[s^*_0]$.
-The perturbative expansion starts from the formal implicit integration with respect to the Green function of Eq. \eqref{G} of the remaining terms in Eq. \eqref{SPDE} that were not considered in the local linearized dynamics of Eq. \eqref{Basic SPDE},
+\paragraph*{The perturbative expansion.} Let us define the deviation from the reference mean-reverting coefficient as $f_{t} \equiv \exp[s^*_t]-\alpha$.
+The perturbative expansion starts from the formal implicit integration with respect to the local Green function of those terms in Eq. \eqref{SPDE} that were neglected in the local linearized dynamics,

-and then expands the $x$ variables and functions thereof on the rhs by using this same equation Eq. \eqref{Perturbative} itself again in a loop until only Gaussian products $y_{0,0} y_{t,u}y_{t',u'}...$ appear up to the desired order.
-The first line in Eq. \eqref{Perturbative} accounts for the pure nonlinear terms, and the second line for the ML path-dependent component $f_t$ of the mean-reverting coefficient.
-Please recall that the fictitious space $t$ in the SPDE corresponds to the time variable in the original rate estimation problem.